Huawei phone prices rise in China on fears of chip shortage

-SHENZHEN (REUTERS) - Chinese consumers are rushing to buy smartphones from Huawei Technologies featuring its high-end Kirin chips, fearing curbs on the firm's access to US technology will soon cut off production of its premium handsets.
+SHENZHEN • Chinese consumers are rushing to buy smartphones from Huawei Technologies featuring its high-end Kirin chips, fearing curbs on the firm's access to US technology will soon cut off production of its premium handsets.

 The US government last year moved to prevent most US companies from conducting business with Huawei, saying the world's biggest maker of mobile telecommunications equipment and smartphones was ultimately answerable to the Chinese government.